Drug | Possess & Supply

 Helping you avoid a criminal conviction

-We are often approached by people who are worried about getting a criminal conviction which will impact on their current employment or future career prospects.
+People often approach us who have worries about getting a criminal conviction which will impact on their current employment or future career prospects.
 Even where you plead guilty to possession of prohibited drugs, we can assist you in trying to avoid a conviction by asking for a ‘Section 10’ order.
 Our drug lawyers have helped a large number of clients in avoiding a conviction including TM – a teacher, KM – a medical practitioner and YP – a young person.

 Dismissing Drug Possession Charges by way of Mental Health Provision

-We are experienced in helping clients apply to the court to have their cases dealt with under the mental health provisions.
-If you were suffering from a mental illness, mental condition or cognitive impairment at the time that you allegedly possessed the drugs, you may be able to have the charges dismissed by way of a section 14 mental health order.
+We have experience in helping clients apply to the court to have their cases dealt with under the mental health provisions.
+If you suffered from a mental illness, mental condition or cognitive impairment at the time that you allegedly possessed the drugs, you may be able to have the charges dismissed by way of a section 14 mental health order.

 Appealing a Conviction or Sentence for Drug Possession Charges